Zeegomo/enigma-sim/README.md

-# enigma-sim
+# enigma-sim and the power of HashTables
 simulate and decrypt enigma cipher (commercial version)

-OLD CODE, NOT WORKING YET